-In our Teamplay Decompilation, we learned a bit about synergies and the importance of choosing a comp that fits together nicely.
+In our Teamplay Decompilation, we learned a bit about synergy and the importance of choosing a comp that fits together nicely.
 In this article, we’ll be going deeper into the different ways champions can compliment each other.
 As always, this article was written in collaboration with our Challenger Coach Adam “Morïarty” Isles, and our analyst, Hewitt “prohibit” Benson.

 Due to buffs, nerfs, and patches, the power of different synergies will change constantly.
 This guide is not meant to suggest certain synergies over others, but rather help you understand how to recognize and think about how champion abilities can interact and combine to make powerful impacts.
 By the end of this read, we hope you’ll be able to identify how to make your team composition better within the context of your pool the next time you’re in champ select.